JashThakkar/PopApp/README.md

 # Pop

-One of my favorite things to learn about and accel at is fitness, and recently I was getting into meditation, and breathworking and learned about the struggles that come with getting good at it.
-Due to this I made a flutter app called Pop.
-Pop is a Box Breathing App, that effectivly guides the user through box breathing via a visual and haptic representation of their breath.
-The app's goal is to help the user reduce stress, improve focus, and overall improve their well being.
+One of my favorite things to learn about and excel at is fitness.
+Recently, I was getting into meditation and breathwork and discovered the struggles that come with mastering these practices.
+Because of this, I created a Flutter app called **Pop**.
+Pop is a box breathing app that effectively guides the user through box breathing using both visual and haptic cues.
+The app's goal is to help users reduce stress, improve focus, and enhance overall well-being.

 ## Key Features